Branch of a Foreign Company in Germany

 Many people mix up branch with a subsidiary and / or representation.
 A branch is just another registered footprint without incorporating in Germany.
 When you incorporate, you will found a different legal entity – another (juristic) person having its own rights and duties.
 Well, a branch is not a legal form of a company but only a registered domestic agent.
 A branch with no legal personality.

-What is needed to set-up a branch?
+What is needed to set-up a branch in Germany?

 Um, in Germany, you do not “set-up” a branch, you ”register“ one with the Commercial Registry and trade office (Gewerbeamt) of the municipality of where the branch is to be located.
 It exists when the company's management decides to have a branch here and an address exists.
 The registration must pass a notary to whom you will have to produce